10 Things I Learned During a Year of Psychotherapy

 The first person I saw spent the first twenty minutes or so talking about possible naturopathic treatments for my son’s autism, and not my mental health issues at all.
 While this approach may have been suitable for someone else, it certainly wasn’t for me and I didn’t go back to see her.
 The next person I saw listened to the grief and hardship my family was undergoing and simply said, “heartbreaking” — a word that hadn’t come to my mind, yet summed it all up perfectly.
 That one word showed me, in an instant, that he got it and was here to help.

 10. Keep seeking help, even after you are “fixed”

-Though my family is no longer in “crisis,” and my original problems are largely resolved, I continue to see my psychiatrist on a monthly basis.
+Though my family is no longer in “crisis,” and my original problems are largely resolved, I continue to go to psychotherapy sessions on a monthly basis.
 To paraphrase him, the traditional approach is to treat mental health issues like a broken leg — heal the break, then send the patient on his way.
 A better approach to improving and maintaining mental health, however, is to keep seeing an individual even after he has been “healed.”
 For it is during this period that you can really capitalize on what you have learned through psychotherapy, and begin to achieve long-term, sustained, positive mental health outcomes.